juliettef/enkiWS/readme.md

 **_WARNING: The API is in flux until v1.0_**

 The rest api provides a mechanism for developers to create games, apps and websites which interact with users data.

+Administration of the Apps and app_secret required for access to the Game API use Google user account login which requires a Google App Engine admin account for the enkiWS GAE install.
+To access the admin page go to /admin/apps

  - Protocol: HTTPS
  - Request method: POST